ducluu27/Fantasy_Football/README.md

 Creating a linear regression machine learning model to predict the 2021 Fantasy Football Draft.
 The data was provided by Pro Football Reference

 ## Machine Learning Model
-This is my first attempt creating a machine learning model that can predict the 2021 Fantasy Football draft.
+The 2021_Analysis is my first attempt creating a machine learning model that can predict the 2021 Fantasy Football draft.
 It is still a work in progress.
+I was able to create a linear regression model but for some reason Jordan Howard is the 17 best rb for 2021.
+This is definitely incorrect.
+I will keep working on this until it makes more sense.

 ## Player Comparison
 The FF_Player contains the player comparison dataframe.
 I wanted to use the skills I acquire in the boot camp to help me display data better for Fantasy Football drafts.
 It is very simple to use and read: